banisterious/obsidian-custom-selected-word-count/README.md

   - Click the status bar count (if enabled)
   - View the real time count in the status bar (if enabled)

+For detailed instructions and examples, see the [User Documentation](docs/USAGE.md).

 ## Settings

 ### UI Elements